-CFIP has established an ESG Committee responsible for assessing and reporting climate-related risks and opportunities.
-Our ESG Committee convenes quarterly and is chaired by Perry Hollowell, Head of Sustainable Investing.
-The Committee conducts annual training on climate-related risks and opportunities and works with investment teams to incorporate ESG into their fundamental analysis.
+CFIP has established a Responsible Investment ("RI") Committee responsible for assessing and reporting climate-related risks and opportunities.
+Our RI Committee convenes at least annually and is chaired by Perry Hollowell, Chief Strategy Officer & Head of Sustainable Investing.
+The Committee conducts annual training on climate-related risks and opportunities and works with investment teams to incorporate financially material (i.e., pecuniary) ESG factors into their fundamental analysis.
 The Committee's responsibilities align with the recommendations of both the PRI and TCFD.
-The identification of risks and opportunities and summary of approaches to assessing and managing them are presented to the senior leadership team annually.
+The identification of risks and opportunities and a summary of approaches to assessing and managing them are presented to senior leadership annually.

-The ESG Committee comprises ten individuals representing a range of business areas, including Investment, Management, Legal and Compliance, Research, Marketing and Investor Relations, Operations, and Information.
-The Committee has formal responsibility for creating CFIP's ESG strategy and overseeing its implementation, including climate-related initiatives at the firm and fund levels.
+The RI Committee comprises ten individuals representing a range of business areas, including Investment, Management, Legal and Compliance, Research, Marketing and Investor Relations, Operations, and Information.
+The Committee has formal responsibility for creating CFIP's RI approach and overseeing its implementation, including climate-related initiatives at the firm and fund levels.